aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/pagesetup/bidi/_index.md

 ### Remarks

-When ``True``, the columns in this section are laid out from right to left.
+When ``true``, the columns in this section are laid out from right to left.